From high-end Peruvian cuisine to traditional Ethiopian eats, the world’s best flavors shine in our international restaurant guide to the East Bay.

-Whether you drop in for puffy, batter-fried pork chops and a glass of Alsatian Gewürztraminer, or go upscale with soy-marinated rib eye and an aged Barolo, you can’t go wrong when you dive into owner Alex Yan’s extraordinary food and the hundreds of refined wines at his Walnut Creek restaurant.
+Whether you drop in for puffy, batter-fried pork chops and a glass of Alsatian Gewürztraminer, or go upscale with soy-marinated rib eye and an aged Barolo, you can’t go wrong when you dive into owner Alex Yan’s extraordinary food and the hundreds of refined wines at his Walnut Creek restaurant, so make sure you look into getting identification, from somewhere like these fake id websites if you’re not yet old enough to legally try the alcoholic drinks within the vicinity.
+You wouldn’t want to be missing out.
 Entrées such as honey walnut prawns may sound like common menu items, but here they are of uncommon quality.

 Conjure in your mind the best of Chinese, Indian, and Thai cuisines, and you’ll have an inkling of this restaurant’s dazzling menu laced with sensual accents of mango, curry, and fresh herbs.
 Both the Oakland and Alameda dining rooms are contemporary, with a vibrant crowd and shareable plates.
 Don’t miss the famous tea-leaf salad, a textural masterpiece.

 It’s hard to say what’s better at this family-owned Alameda restaurant: the delicious offerings of traditional Cambodian fare such as charbroiled beef skewers and shrimp fried rice, or the überfriendly owners who make you feel right at home.
 Wash down your meal with a Cambodian iced tea or one of the refreshing foreign beers. phnompenhhouse.com. -C.C.